 When Matt Dolan was looking for a change in his life, he didn’t realize it would bring him back home to work on a landmark project with his grandfather.
 Up to that point, Dolan was doing civil underground work.
 Among his projects were a $200 million water treatment plant in Temecula and a $30 million tunnel under Lake Mead, NV.
 Dolan lived in Las Vegas at the time, but he was ready to return to California.
 He found a job with Watkins Landmark Construction, a company that afforded him a great work environment.
 “It really is a family feel,” Dolan said about working for WLC.
 “The comfort level of being able to speak to the boss, the owner, any supervisor.
 It’s very easy and casual.
 There’s not an uneasy feeling approaching anyone.”

-WLC owner and CEO Jody James Watkins and VP of Operations Dan Poulton worked on first Indian Wells Tennis Garden Stadium under Dick Oliphant, the former mayor of Indian Wells, who also happens to be Dolan’s grandfather.
-The first Tennis Garden Stadium project was completed in 2000, when Dolan was still in high school.
-The first project he did with WLC was its most ambitious.
+WLC owner and CEO Jody James Watkins and VP of Operations Dan Poulton worked on the first Indian Wells Tennis Garden Stadium under Dick Oliphant, the former mayor of Indian Wells, who also happens to be Dolan’s grandfather.
+The first Tennis Garden Stadium project was completed in 2000 when Dolan was still in high school.
+The first project he did with WLC was it’s most ambitious.
 It was the 8,000-seat Stadium 2 at the Indian Wells Tennis Garden, an 88-Acre facility that features 29 tennis courts.
 The main stadium, Stadium 1, seats 16,000, making it the second-largest tennis stadium in the world, behind the 23,771-seat Arthur Ashe Stadium at the U.S. Open.
 He had the opportunity to work with Oliphant, who was the owner’s rep, and who would constantly push for the ambitious timetable of building the stadium in less than a year.
 “I could see what he did on a day-to-day basis and he got to see me in action,” Dolan said.
 “We got to work together, and it was a lot of fun.
 Not a lot of people are fortunate to have that.”

 Once erected, Stadium 2 was the talk of the tennis world and elevated the BNP Paribas Open; the annual tournament that takes place every March.
 Based on attendance and prize money, the BNP Paribas Open is the fifth largest tournament in the world, behind the four majors, or “Grand Slam” tournaments.